unique locations in Italy

 05. The Leaning Tower of Pisa

-The Leaning Tower of Pisa is equally unique as it’s famous around the world.
-The free-standing bell tower of the Duomo of Santa Maria Assunta and received its nickname because of its unstable foundation, which caused it to lean visibly even before its construction was finished.
+The Leaning Tower of Pisa is equally unique as it’s famous.
+The free-standing bell tower of the Duomo of Santa Maria Assunta received this nickname because of its unstable foundation, which caused it to lean visibly even before construction was finished.

-TIP: The Leaning Tower of Pisa and the whole cathedral complex are easy to visit as a day trip from Florence if you have extra time in the city.
+TIP: The Leaning Tower of Pisa and the whole cathedral complex are easy to visit as a day trip from Florence if you have extra time in Tuscany’s capital city.

 vernazza, cinque terre, italy